mzattera/v4j/docs/004/index.md

 - Herbal B pages (HB cluster) prefer terms starting with 'qo-' and 'qok-'.

-- Zodiac (ZZ cluster) common terms mostly start with 'ot-', this is uncommon for other clusters.
-Moreover, this cluster features single characters as common terms.
+- Zodiac (ZZ) common terms mostly start with 'ot-', this is uncommon for clusters above.
+Moreover, these pages feature single characters as common terms.

 ---